michaelnisi/troubled/data/posts/2018/podest.md

 > If you want a streamlined & efficient podcast player app, give Podest a try.
 I helped beta test it.—[@a_grebenyuk](https://twitter.com/a_grebenyuk)

-Obviously, this late in the game, I’m not competing by piling up features, but by quality.
-Podest is all Swift and has around 70% logical code coverage at this point.

 I’m in the process of open sourcing all components, publishing all Swift and JavaScript packages on [GitHub](https://github.com/michaelnisi/), many parts are already there.

 Enough already!
 I’m reluctant to advertising my own work, just [try it](https://itunes.apple.com/us/app/podest/id794983364).
 To support this independent project and make me happy, please rate or review Podest on the App Store.